6 Plus None

 Noise helps systems that fail by cancellation.

-The pendulum needs friction to land.
+The oscillator needs friction to land.

 This is not a theoretical prediction.
 It is an empirical measurement on real quantum hardware, with statistical significance that rules out any reasonable alternative explanation.